krakend/krakend-documentation/authorization/jwt-validation.md

 If KrakenD can't replace the claim's content for any reason, the backend receives a request to the literal URL `/foo/{JWT.sub}`.

 ## Propagate JWT claims as request headers
-Since KrakenD 1.3.0 it is possible to forward claims in a JWT as request headers.
-It is a common use case to e.g. have the sub claim added as a `X-User` header to the request.
+Since KrakenD 1.3.0, it is possible to forward claims in a JWT as request headers.
+It is a common use case to have, for instance, the sub claim added as an `X-User` header to the request.

 **Important:** The endpoint `headers_to_pass` needs to be set as well, so the backend can see it.